-All concerns, regardless of whether they meet the harms threshold or not, should be reported into the Manager of Human Resources, who will then decide on the next steps.
-Concerns may arise as a result of face to face and/or online behaviour.
+All concerns, regardless of whether they meet the harms threshold or not, should be reported into the Manager of Human Resources, with reference to the Low-Level Concerns Policy, who will then decide on the next steps.
+Concerns may arise as a result of face-to-face and/or online behaviour.
 Concerns about staff may relate to current or historic behaviour and must be reported regardless of whether the alleged abuse took place in the College or another place.